-- The 2018 Marine Debris Creative Advocacy Competition began on September 18, 2017 at 12:01 AM Eastern Time (ET) and closes on June 18, 2018, 11:59 PM Eastern Time (ET).
+- The 2019 Marine Debris Creative Advocacy Competition deadline is June 17, 2019, at 11:59 PM Eastern Time (ET).
 The online submission platform will close automatically at the Competition deadline.
 Please plan accordingly!

 Who May Enter

 - Students under the age of 13 must have documented permission from a parent or legal guardian to enter the Competition.
-This consent will be provided by a signed Bow Seat Ocean Awareness Programs Children’s Online Privacy Protection Act (COPPA) Privacy Notice form that will be required as part of the registration process.
+This consent will be provided by a signed Consent Form that will be required as part of the registration process.

 - Entries may be submitted by an individual or by a group of unlimited size.
 Groups must select one group leader to serve as the primary contact, and all group members must be named in the Final Project Report.
 Awards will be distributed evenly among all group members.

-- A student may submit (i.e., have his/her name included on) only one entry in the Advocacy Competition.
-However, that student may submit original art, poetry, prose, film and/or music to Bow Seat’s other program: the 2018 Ocean Awareness Contest, including works that are used as part of his/her advocacy campaign.
-All entries to the Ocean Awareness Student Contest must be the student’s original work.
+- A student may submit (i.e., have his/her name included on) only one entry in the Marine Debris Creative Advocacy Competition.
+However, that student may submit original art, poetry, prose, film, and/or music to Bow Seat’s 2019 Ocean Awareness Contest, including works that are used as part of his/her advocacy campaign.
+All entries to the Ocean Awareness Contest must be the student’s original work.